Informfully/Documentation/docs/source/loading.rst

 This page provides an example for loading the MIND news dataset into the Cornac framework.
 Users can similarly load their own datasets and create other loading functions.
 The functions detailed in the subsequent sections are available within the **``cornac/datasets/mind.py``** module.
-The aim is to transform externally enhanced data into the requisite format required by the diversity framework.
+The aim is to transform externally enhanced data into the required format for the diversity framework.
-Prior to employing functions, it is strongly advised to review the structure and content of the provided data file.
+Before using functions, it is strongly recommended to review the structure and content of the provided data file.
 The following sections will provide an overview of all the functions offered.

 load_feedback
 -------------

-This function is designed to handle rating data loading.
+This function is designed to handle loading rating data.
 The necessary format involves a CSV file that includes three essential columns: user, item, and rating.
-These columns must follow a specific order: user first, followed by item, and then rating.
+These columns must follow a specific order: user, then item, and finally rating.
 However, if the CSV file contains an index and consequently has four columns, the ``load_feedback`` function will exclude the first column.
 The output is a list of tuples containing all user-item-rating pairs.